 This amazing feature lets you reduce or increase the flash output as per your desire, all you have to do is adjust the exposure value to your requirements.
 This is basically like shooting in aperture priority or shutter priority mode, without getting into manual mode.

-The AD200 has a guide number of 60 and the flash output that you get is almost three times of what any flagship speedlight can provide.
+The AD200 has a guide number of 60 and the flash output that you get is almost three times of what any flagship Speedlight can provide.
 I was able to expose my subject correctly while shooting outdoors in bright daylight conditions, and believe me when I say that the flash is powerful enough to overpower the background light.

 Imagine using three speedlights at a time and on the other hand using just one Godox AD200 flash.
-The light output shall be almost same.
-For me, it has performed amazingly well even in low light conditions as I used the built-in LED light to ensure that the focus and flash exposure were correct.
+The light output shall be almost the same.
+For me, it has performed amazingly well even in low light conditions as I used the built-in LED light to ensure that the focus and flash exposure was correct.

 The recycle time also plays an important role while deciding on the perfect flash, so here are some tests that I conducted to figure out the recycle time of this flash at various powers.